yitao-yu/taoblog/pai-01warmup.md

 - Here, the distribution is not conditioned on any observed $y$.
 We'll do that in GP.

 - Also, the point of the kernel trick is that we don't have to compute the feature vector on the training set(which is larger than a test set or a few unobserved points).
 A large chunk of $\hat{K}$ is actually $K$, so we can simply reuse these values.
-In reality, we probably don't even need to compute feature vector at all:
+In reality, we probably don't even need to compute feature vector at all(even for this linear kernel):

 > 1. For certain feature transformations φ, we may be able to find an easier to compute expression equivalent to $\phi(x)⊤\phi(x′)$.
 (2.4.2)